 The surge in new businesses signing up for online delivery highlights that they’re eager to stay open; but whether they’ll be able to manage to remain profitable with the huge amount of increased competition remains to be seen.

 Other businesses have turned to exploring new and different ways of reaching their consumers.
 ‘New and different’ is the only way to describe what Townsville’s fine dining restaurant ‘A Touch of Salt’ has begun offering – ‘cook like a pro’ food boxes with recipe cards, a slew of fresh ingredients and video tutorials.
 “Changing our business model and adapting, hopefully that generates income and keeps us occupied and busy,” chef Michael Brine said, “…with cooking shows and people’s excitement around the cooking phenomenon… that’s the angle (we’re going with).”

-The COVID-19 crisis also highlights the red tape around home delivery that can heavily impact a businesses bottom line.
+The COVID-19 crisis also highlights the red tape around takeaway and home delivery that can heavily impact a businesses bottom line.
 Owner of Shorehouse restaurant, Jamie Fitzpatrick, began offering takeaway as customers began to self isolate.
 But current laws surrounding home deliveries don’t allow for the delivery of alcohol, which is a major earner with dine in customers.
 While he’s confident they’ll still be able to turn a profit, he says their overall profit margin is significantly reduced.

 SIGN UP FOR THE LATEST NEWS AND UPDATES